DigiGoat/.github/profile/features/README.md

 ![Nickname Suggestion](assets/Nickname-Suggestion.mov)
 The same goes for when you are setting up your website for the first time.
 Why try to figure out what to put in all the boxes when it can just tell you?
 ![Suggestions Example](assets/Suggestions.png)
-Whe you see the italicized text, just click!
+When you see the italicized text, just click!
 ## Open Graph Protocol
 DigiGoat's goat pages support the Open Graph Protocol.
 This means that when you share a goat's page on social media, it will look good and include the right information.
 This will include things like your goat's name, description, and pictures
 Here's an example of what it would look like when sharing a goat's page on iMessage: